 I began my full-time investor career path while in college between 1988 to 1992.
 From time to time, I find myself struggling to shed some of the bad habits that get in the way of maximizing my investment experience.
 I think a lot of investors can sympathize with these problems, so I decided to make a top ten list of rules to follow for those that are thinking about becoming a full-time investor.
 Hopefully, this will help you learn from my experience.

-1. A Full-Time Investor Finds An Investment Style That He Can Connect With
+1. Full-Time Investor Finds An Investment Style That They Can Connect With

 In the world of finance, you are going to have advice coming at you from multiple directions.
-Every full-time investor (including me) has an opinion on the best strategy to implement to make money in the stock market.
+Every full-time investor (including me) has an opinion on the best strategy to implement to make money in the stock market. .
+Ultimately, you need to find the ones that you connect with.
 Some of your choices may include:

 - day trading using technical analysis

 - fundamental investing